 After an arrest for DUI in Pasco County, FL, your case will be prosecuted at the courthouse in Dade City or New Port Richey.
-The four attorneys at the Sammis Law Firm are focused on DUI defense.
+The four attorneys at the Sammis Law Firm are focused on criminal and DUI defense.
 We are experienced in fighting DUI cases throughout Pasco County, FL, and the surrounding areas.

 Attorney for a DUI in Pasco County, FL